3. Supporting Students

 Intentions of destinations are collected from Year 11 in Autumn 1, Autumn 2 and Spring 1.
 At each step, actions are taken to allow young people to explore the opportunities at hand:

-- Individual interviews are held with all students applying for Central Sixth and offers made based on their predicted grades at KS4
+- Individual interviews are held with all students applying for Central Sixth and offer made based on their predicted grades at KS4

 - Nova Training provide workshops for students interested in apprenticeships to allow them to understand the demands of the course and the nature of the applications